Postpartum Anxiety Is Real — And It Doesn't Always Look Like What You'd Expect

 What Is Postpartum Anxiety?

-Postpartum anxiety (PPA) is a mood and anxiety disorder that can develop any time during pregnancy or in the first year after giving birth.
+Postpartum anxiety is a mood and anxiety disorder that can develop during pregnancy or any time in the first year after birth.
+It is estimated to affect up to 20% of new mothers, making it just as common as postpartum depression, and yet far less talked about.
 It’s characterized by persistent, excessive worry, restlessness, and fear that can interfere with daily functioning and emotional well-being.

 It often flies under the radar because it doesn’t always look like the “classic” image of postpartum depression.
 You might not be crying all the time or feeling hopeless—but you may be: